andresriancho/sentinela/README.md

 `debug_print.do` will print the name of the monitor passed as parameter.

 To sum up, we can say that this rule will 'Print the name of the monitor to sentinela's log file when the `/var/log/apache2/access.log` logfile is inactive during 10 minutes'.

+Once you've created your own rule, you'll have to follow these steps to run them:
+ * Copy your `.py` file to the `rules/` directory in the sentinela installation
+ * Update the `config/sentinela.cfg` to include your rule name (without the extension)
+ * Restart the sentinela daemon